 - Analyzing geometric shapes

-How Accurate is the NFL Wonderlic?
+How Accurate is the NFL Wonderlic Test?

 This exam’s usage as an NFL intelligence test has been the subject of much debate and controversy.
 Many people say that the scores are irrelevant, which is proven by the charts above.
-An NFL IQ test does not determine how the player will perform on the field.
-If you are interested in your IQ, check out our IQ test.

 However, there is an argument that this NFL test served as a decent quarterback test.
 Cognitive ability may be more important for quarterbacks than any other position, as they must memorize opposing defensive players and multiple strategies, all while knowing and executing their own offensive plan.